State Amplification Subject To Masking Constraints: Special discrete memoryless channel models

 where $\Prob\{S=0\}=p$ is the probability that the channel is stuck at $0$, $\Prob\{S=1\}=q$ is the probability that the channel is stuck at $1$, and $\Prob\{S=2\}=r$ is the probability of having a good channel where $y=x$ with $p+q+r=1$.
 We consider a binary symmetric channel (BSC) from $Y$ to $Z$, where

-with $N\sim Bern(n)$ for some $n\in[0,0.5]$.
+with $N_i\sim Bern(n)$ for some $n\in[0,0.5]$.
 This corresponds to a degraded DMC model.
 (See Fig.~\ref{fig:ModelMemDef}.)

-We present numerical results for this channel model with three regions: Un-coded region, coded region, and an outer-bound region.
-The un-coded region is obtained by setting $U=\emptyset$ in Proposition~\ref{thm:Rin1}, where we have the set of $(R_a,R_l)$ pairs satisfying
+We present numerical results for this channel model with three regions: Uncoded region, coded region, and an outer-bound region.
+The uncoded region is obtained by setting $U=\emptyset$ in Theorem~\ref{thm:Rin1}, where we have the set of $(R_a,R_l)$ pairs satisfying

 over all possible $p(x|s)$.
-For the coded region, we simulate a sub-region of the one given in Proposition~\ref{thm:Rin2}, where we set $U=Y$ and achieve the set of $(R_a,R_l)$ pairs satisfying
+For the coded region, we simulate a sub-region of the one given in Theorem~\ref{thm:Rin1}, where we set $U=Y$ and achieve the set of $(R_a,R_l)$ pairs satisfying

 over all possible $p(x|s)$.
 For converse arguments, we consider the outer-bound region given by the set of $(R_a,R_l)$ pairs satisfying

 over all possible $p(x|s)$.
 This outer-bound region follows from Proposition~\ref{thm:Rout1}.
 We evaluate the regions above in terms of the channel parameters as follows.
 Let $\Prob\{X=1\}=\alpha$.
 Then,